By: Professor Dan Esty

 recently released by Halstead’s Climate Leadership Council

-, which outlines the details of their plan, and more importantly has been endorsed by a long list of notable Republican including James Baker, Hank Paulson, George Shultz, and former Walmart chairman Rob Walton.
+, which outlines the details of their plan, and more importantly has been endorsed by a long list of notable Republicans including James Baker, Hank Paulson, George Shultz, and former Walmart chairman Rob Walton.

 I have argued for some time that Republican skepticism about climate change policy is derived less from doubts about climate science and more from a dislike of the policy prescriptions put forward by Democrats.
 If the only response to the accumulation of greenhouse gas emissions in the atmosphere was Big Government mandates and heavy-handed “command and control” regulations, their opposition could not be shaken.
 But a simple and clear market-based policy mechanism might shift the political dynamic.